I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iscsiprf/ns-iscsiprf--msiscsi-connectionstatistics.md

 </dl>

 ## -remarks
-<p>Initiators must register the <a href="https://msdn.microsoft.com/library/windows/hardware/ff562989">MSiSCSI_ConnectionStatistics WMI Class</a> with the following dynamic instance name for the connection: </p>
+<p>Initiators must register the <a href="storage.msiscsi_connectionstatistics_wmi_class">MSiSCSI_ConnectionStatistics WMI Class</a> with the following dynamic instance name for the connection: </p>

 <p>The first number sign (#) is the value in the <b>USID</b> member of <b>MSiSCSI_ConnectionStatistics</b>, and the second number sign (#) is the value in the <b>CID</b> member.
 It is optional that you implement this class.</p>

 <p>The totals tracked by this structure are valid for the lifetime of the connection in the session.
-Totals for all connections in a session are obtained in <a href="https://msdn.microsoft.com/library/windows/hardware/ff563137">MSiSCSI_SessionStatistics</a> structure.</p>
+Totals for all connections in a session are obtained in <a href="..\iscsiprf\ns-iscsiprf--msiscsi-sessionstatistics.md">MSiSCSI_SessionStatistics</a> structure.</p>

 ## -requirements
 <table>